-Pulse Connect Secure (PCS) gateway contains multiple use-after-free vulnerabilities that can allow an unauthenticated remote attacker to execute arbitrary code.
+Pulse Connect Secure (PCS) gateway contains a use-after-free vulnerability that can allow an unauthenticated remote attacker to execute arbitrary code.

-Multiple use-after-free vulnerabilities that can be reached via license server handling endpoints may allow a remote, unauthenticated attacker to execute arbitrary code on a vulnerable Pulse Connect Secure gateway system.
+A use-after-free vulnerability that can be reached via a license server handling endpoint may allow a remote, unauthenticated attacker to execute arbitrary code on a vulnerable Pulse Connect Secure gateway system.

 Every system that is running PCS 9.0R3 or higher or 9.1R1 or higher is affected.
 Having the license server configuration enabled is NOT a prerequisite to being vulnerable.
 The vulnerable endpoints are present regardless of whether the system is an actual license server or not.

 This vulnerability is being exploited in the wild.

 By making a crafted request to a vulnerable Pulse Connect Secure system, an unauthenticated remote attacker may be able to execute arbitrary code on the gateway with root privileges.

 This vulnerability and others are addressed in Pulse Connect Secure 9.1R11.4.

 Apply a workaround